 On Tuesday morning March 27, 1973, the nude body of Tina Davidson was discovered lying against a cyclone fence.
 The cyclone fence was next to a pathway, which was south of the beach off of 17th Street, on the lakefront.
 Tina often hitchhiked in this area.
 Tina was stabbed 61 times in the neck and chest, and was last seen alive on Monday evening, March 16, 1973.
 Tina was wearing a worn leather jacket, a dark sweater over a white blouse, brown baggy pants, and construction work boots.
 The clothes were never found.

 Tina was a white female with long straight hair that was brown in color.
 Tina also had a slender build.

 Here is Tina’s address — 2810

 Racine, Wis. – The nude body of a 15 year old Racine girl, with 61 stab wounds in the chest and neck, was found Tuesday on a Lake Michigan beach on the city’s South Side.

 Police said the murder victim was Tina Davidson, of 2810 20th Street., who would have been 16 Sunday.
 Authorities said she had not been reported missing.

-An autopsy disclosed that the girl died as a result of massive hemorrhaging caused by a stab would in the heart, Racine County Coronor David Cunningham reported.
+An autopsy disclosed that the girl died as a result of massive hemorrhaging caused by a stab wound in the heart, Racine County Coroner David Cunningham reported.

 Cunningham said that she had apparently been hit on the head first with a blunt instrument and knocked unconscious, “as indicated by the fact that there was hemorrhage of one eye.”